coderello/js-query-builder/README.md

 ### Forgetting

-Let's imagine that you need to forget some filters, sorts, includes etc.
+You need to forget some filters, sorts, includes etc.?

 Here you are: